Presentation skills training is a matter of days ?

 So you'll feel better from the first moment spent in front of a forum, where people share ideas and advices about a thing that you just get to learn.
 The information is so varied, from PowerPoint training to business presentation training.

-It's a strange feeling and in the same time you feel good because you are now able to see more than others, understand or correct things that are wrong.
-And it's not me that said "is wrong", there are people like Guy Kawasaki, Garr Reynolds, Jerry Weissman and many others who teach you the right way and give you the effective presentation skills training.
+It's a strange feeling and in the same time you feel good because you are able now to see more than others, understand or correct things that are wrong.
+And it's not me that said "is wrong", there are people like Guy Kawasaki, Garr Reynolds, Jerry Weissman and many others who teach you the right way.

 Garr Reynolds, the creator of the most popular web site on presentation design - presentationzen.com - shares his experience in a way that captures your attention hours and hours and change the way you think a PowerPoint or Keynote presentation should look like.
 The Presentation Zen book combines strong principles of design with the Zen culture, encouraging you to be more creative about the presentations.